Holly's Heroes: episode guide

 Episode 7

 As the Outlaws nervously prepare to play against the Rams, Jacinta reveals a talent for shooting three-pointers and joins the team.
-During the match, coach Alan Peterson, stunned by Jacinta's hitherto hidden skills, directs the Rams to play dirty.
+During the match, coach Peterson, stunned by his daughter's hitherto hidden skills, directs the Rams to play dirty.
 Who will win?

 Jungle Ball